crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 image: /images/async.webp
 ---

 I spent a decade in Python's async ecosystem.
 When I came back to Ruby, I couldn't find the async revolution.
-SolidQueue, Sidekiq, GoodJob — all thread-based.
+SolidQueue, Sidekiq, and GoodJob were all thread-based.
 Where Python had reorganized its entire world around `asyncio`, Ruby seemed stuck.

 Then I started building [RubyLLM][] and [Chat with Work][], and it clicked.
 LLM communication is async Ruby's killer app.
-Long-lived connections, token-by-token streaming, thousands of concurrent conversations — exactly where threads fall apart.
+Long-lived connections, token-by-token streaming, and thousands of concurrent conversations: exactly where threads fall apart.

 Here's the thing: Ruby's approach to async is actually *superior* to Python's.
 Python forced everyone to rewrite their entire stack.
 Ruby didn't.
 Your existing code just works.
 No syntax changes.
 No library migrations.
 Just better performance when you need it.